timvandermeij/sentiment-analysis/README.md

     export CPATH="$HOME/.local/include:/scratch/scratch/{username}/opt/include"
     export BLAS="$HOME/.local/lib/libopenblas.a"

 Then use `source ~/.bashrc` to reload the configuration.
+Note that you could do this earlier on, which might make some commands shorter and easier to use.

 Python libraries
 ----------------

     $ source python/bin/activate

-We now have a Python virtual environment, but pip is still from Python 2.6.
+We now have a Python 2.7 virtual environment, but `pip` is still from Python 2.6.
 In order to fix this, run the following:

     (python)$ wget https://bootstrap.pypa.io/get-pip.py
     (python)$ python get-pip.py -U -I

-This installs pip for Python 2.7, which is less likely to give troubles with installing or upgrading dependencies:
+This installs `pip` for Python 2.7, which is less likely to give troubles with installing or upgrading dependencies:

     (python)$ pip install cython
     (python)$ pip install readline